marvin-wtt/BuzzMaster/README.md

 ## Installation

+> [!Note]
+> Please note that there might be a security warning when downloading and executing the installer due to the lack of code signing.
+> This is because obtaining a certificate for code signing is prohibitively expensive.

 Download the installer from the latest release and follow the installation steps.

-Please note that there might be a security warning due to the lack of code signing for the executables.
-This is because obtaining a certificate for code signing can be prohibitively expensive.
+Once the application is started, it will check for new versions.
+Once a new version is available, it will be installed on the next launch automatically.

 ## Troubleshooting